AY2425S2-CS2103T-F13-3/tp/docs/DeveloperGuide.md

 1. User requests to <ins>list persons (UC02)</ins>.
 2. User specifies a person in HireHive to tag with a specific tag.
 3. HireHive tags the person with the specific tag.
+4. HireHive displays the details of the person tagged.
+5. HireHive saves the updated details of the person tagged.

     Use case ends.